-Although we can’t hold events in the church at the moment, we’ve left the regular community happenings on the website so you can see what’s on when there isn’t a pandemic
+Although we can’t hold events in the church at the moment, the summer looks more hopeful:

 The Guardian news paper had an article by Simon Jenkins asking what happens to its buildings if the church goes online (Simon Jenkins, Boxing Day 2020) Swainswick’s response was published (in letters to the Guardian) and here it is: